godotengine/godot-docs/tutorials/3d/using_transforms.rst

 There are reasons for this to have happened:

-* Rotations dont linearly map to orientation, so interpolating them does not always result in the closes path (ie, to go from 270 to 0 degrees is no the same as going from 270 to 360, even though angles are equivalent).
+* Rotations dont linearly map to orientation, so interpolating them does not always result in the closest path (ie, to go from 270 to 0 degrees is no the same as going from 270 to 360, even though angles are equivalent).
 * Gimbal lock is at play (first and last rotated axis align, so a degree of freedom is lost).

 Say no to Euler Angles